jmanthony3/Archimedes/docs/research/materials-science.md

 - Left: single crystal with near perfect crystal structure.
 - Middle: multiple crystals to refract light at different angles.
-- Right: many crystals and voids/pores.
+- Right: many crystals and #voids #pores.
 - All made with different manufacturing methods.
 If a certain, in-service life performance property is needed, a certain structure of the material is required, which dictates the manufacturing method required to deliver that structure.

 ### Why Study?